-1. your child's name

-2. teacher's name

-3. date of absence

-4. reason for absence

-Truant and Habitually Truant (Reference Act 138 2016)

-Truant

 "Truant" shall mean having incurred three (3) or more school days of unexcused absences during the current school year by a child subject to compulsory school attendance.
-When the child is truant, the school will notify in writing the child's parent or legal guardian of the child's violation of compulsory school attendance within 10 school days of the child's third unexcused absence.
+When the child is truant, the school will send home information and a parent consent for the Student Assistance Program (SAP), a voluntary service to encourage linkage to supports to reduce possible barriers to attendance, along with notification in writing the to child's parent or legal guardian of the child's violation of compulsory school attendance within 10 school days of the child's third unexcused absence.
 The notice will include a description of the consequences that will follow if the child becomes habitually truant and an offer to attend a school attendance improvement conference.
 If the child continues to incur unexcused absences after the school has issued the notice the school will offer by advance written notice a school attendance improvement conference to the child and the parent/ guardian of the child.
 The conference will occur even if the parent/ guardian declines to participate or fails to attend the scheduled conference.
 The outcome of the conference will be documented in a written school attendance improvement plan.

-Habitually Truant

-"Habitually truant" shall mean six (6) or more school days of unexcused absences during the current school year by a child subject to compulsory school attendance.
-When a child is habitually truant, the school will:

-Refer the child to either of the following: A school-based or community-based attendance improvement program.
-The county children and youth agency for services or for possible disposition as a dependent child under the provisions of 42 Pa.C.S.
-Ch.
-63 (relating to juvenile matters).
-May file a citation in the office of the appropriate judge against the

-person in parental relation who resides in the same household as the child.